About this Research Topic

 1. Genomics, transcriptomics, proteomics, and genetic manipulation of the three pathogens mentioned earlier.

 3. Molecular taxonomy, detection/diagnosis/typing, and molecular epidemiology.

 4. Metabolism, drug discovery, and treatment.

-The following article types are particularly welcomed: original research, research notes, reviews, and case reports.
+The following article types are particularly welcomed: original research, research notes and reviews.

 We welcome and encourage authors to submit their contributions to this exciting Research Topic.

 Keywords: Pneumocystis, Microsporidia, Blastocystis, opportunistic eukaryotes, controversial pathogens

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.